okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 Are you sold?
 [Register for a forever-free developer account](https://developer.okta.com/signup/), and when you’re done, come on back so we can learn more about building a secure app with Angular and Spring Boot 2.0!

-## Create a Web Application in Okta
+## Create a Web Application in Okta for Your Spring Boot + Angular PWA

 After you've completed the setup process, log in to your account and navigate to **Applications** > **Add Application**.
 Click **Web** and **Next**.
 On the next page, enter the following values and click **Done**.